-Robert A. Tinstman Age: 69 Director Since: 1999 Committees: Corp.
+Robert A. Tinstman Age: 71 Director Since: 1999 Committees: Corp.
 Gov. & Nominating; Executive

-Professional Experience: Mr. Tinstman served as the executive chairman of James Construction Group from 2002 to 2007 and as the president and CEO and a director of Morrison Knudsen Corporation from 1995 to 1999.
+Professional Experience: Mr. Tinstman served as the executive chairman of James Construction Group, a construction company, from 2002 to 2007 and as the president and CEO and a director of Morrison Knudsen Corporation, a civil engineering and construction company, from 1995 to 1999.
 He also previously served as a director of CNA Surety Corporation from 2004 to 2011 and as a director of Home Federal Bancorp from 1999 to 2014.

-Current Public Company Directorships: Primoris Services Corp.; Idaho Power Company
+Current Public Company Directorships: Westmoreland Coal Company; Primoris Services Corp.; Idaho Power Company

-Former Public Company Directorships in Past Five Years: Home Federal Bancorp, Inc.; CNA Surety Corporation
+Former Public Company Directorships in Past Five Years: Home Federal Bancorp, Inc.